I'm a provider

-I'm a provider

 Ambulatory blood pressure monitors (24-hour sphygmomanometers) are portable devices that continually record blood pressure while the patient is involved in daily activities.
 There are various types of ambulatory monitors; this policy addresses fully automated monitors, which inflate and record blood pressure at pre-programmed intervals.
 Ambulatory blood pressure monitoring (ABPM) has the potential to improve the accuracy of diagnosing hypertension and thus improve the appropriateness of medication treatment.

-Ambulatory blood pressure monitoring (ABPM), typically done over a 24-hour period with a fully automated monitor, provides more detailed blood pressure information than readings typically obtained during office visits.
-The greater number of readings with ABPM ameliorates the variability of single blood pressure measurements and is more representative of the circadian rhythm of blood pressure, compared to the limited number obtained during office measurement.
+Ambulatory blood pressure monitoring (ABPM), typically done over a 24-hour period with a fully automated device, provides more detailed blood pressure information than readings typically obtained during office visits.
+The greater number of readings with ABPM ameliorates the variability of single blood pressure measurements and is more representative of the circadian rhythm of blood pressure, compared with the limited number obtained during office measurement.

 There are a number of potential applications of ABPM.
-One of the most common is for evaluation of suspected “white-coat hypertension.”
-White-coat hypertension is defined as an elevated office blood pressure with normal blood pressure readings outside the physician’s office.
-The etiology of white-coat hypertension is poorly understood, but may be related to an “alerting" or anxiety reaction associated with visits to the physician's office.
+One of the most common is evaluating suspected white coat hypertension (WCH), which is defined as an elevated office blood pressure with normal blood pressure readings outside the physician’s office.
+The etiology of white-coat hypertension is poorly understood, but may be related to an “alerting" or anxiety reaction associated with visiting the physician's office.

-In evaluating patients who have elevated office blood pressure, ABPM is often intended to identify patients with normal ambulatory readings who do not have sustained hypertension.
+In assessing patients with elevated office blood pressure, ABPM is often intended to identify those with normal ambulatory readings who do not have sustained hypertension.
 Since this group of patients would otherwise be treated based on office blood pressure readings alone, ABPM could improve outcomes by allowing these patients to avoid unnecessary treatment.
 However, this assumes patients with WCH are not at increased risk for cardiovascular events and would not benefit from antihypertensive treatment.